JavaPowerProgrammers/Project2_Team6/README.md

 The following are the specifications for Project 2.
 Project 2 is an HTML CHYOA game application.

-HTML DND Theme CHYOA Dungeon Crawl Game Web Application:
+HTML DND Theme Dungeon Crawl Game Web Application:

 User stories:
 	-Create character/Customize